loganblackstad/loganblackstad.github.io/_posts/2018-12-12-Jekyll-Markdown-Quick-Reference.md

 --------------

-####See below for how it beautifully renders in `HTML` 😉
+See below for how it beautifully renders in `HTML`

----
-layout: post
-title: Markdown Style Guide
----

 This is a demo of all styled elements in Jekyll Now.